|Homepage:||Click to visit|

 The course will begin with on-grounds meetings on Wednesdays during the beginning of the spring semester.
 The travel component over spring break will take place in London, England.
 Students will visit key business centers in London and participate in a variety of group and individual cultural experiences.

 While this 3-credit Global Commerce Immersion course is open to 2nd, 3rd, and 4th year undergraduates and graduate students, it is primarily targeted toward current Commerce students.
-Students in the Commerce School can apply these credits toward the Accounting concentration, the Global Commerce.
+Students in the Commerce School can apply these credits toward the Accounting concentration, the Global Commerce track or as a Commerce elective.

 Information about all McIntire School of Commerce Global Programs can be found here.